EOS CCA: Business

-EOS USA is one of America's largest customer care and receivables management.
-For more than 20 years, EOS USA has been a national leader in providing these services to a variety of industries including healthcare, higher education, communications, government, financial services and utilities.
-EOS USA is a division of the EOS Group, one of Europe's largest ARO organizations with over 60 subsidiaries, 7,500 employees and an operational presence in 26 countries.
-EOS USA comprises EOS USA, EOS Healthcare and EOS CCA.
+EOS USA is one of America's largest debt collection firms.
+The company provides a variety of debt recovery and collection services, including credit bureau reporting, scoring services, and analytics.

+EOS USA is a division of the EOS Group, one of Europe's largest ARO organizations.
+EOS USA consists of EOS USA, EOS Healthcare and EOS CCA.
 Headquartered in Norwell, Massachusetts, EOS USA has four additional regional offices in California, Illinois, Kentucky and Texas.